plzm/jms-failover-sb/readme.md

 The sample app consists of two code files: [App.java](./app/src/main/java/com/elazem/azure/servicebus/jmsclient/App.java) and [Client.java](./app/src/main/java/com/elazem/azure/servicebus/jmsclient/Client.java).

-App.java contains the main entry point and gets the failover URI (connection string) passed on the command line in step 7c. above.
+App.java contains the main entry point and gets the failover URI (connection string) passed on the command line in step 8c (or 8d) above.
 It then instantiates Client and calls its `Send()` method.

 Client.java contains the implementation of `Send()`, which sends sample messages to the endpoints in the failover endpoint list.
 It will attempt each endpoint in order, and if an endpoint fails, it will attempt the next one.